githanshync/Data-base-migrations/README.md

 ## In the Visual Studio project:

+- In connection manager Update "Server or file name" field with your server name or ip and instance (source database - target database): [SERVER1]\[MSSQLSERVER]

-- Update the passwords created for sou_user1 and des_user1 in the connection manager.
+- And update the passwords created for sou_user1 and des_user1 in the connection manager.